jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/Collections/task.md

 </div>

 <div class="Hint">
-To find the number of positional matchings, you can consider the <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/filter-indexed.html"><code>filterIndexed</code></a> function.
+To find the number of exact matches, you can consider the <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/filter-indexed.html"><code>filterIndexed</code></a> function.
 </div>

 <div class="Hint">